bdeck8317/compPsy.github.io/lessons/lesson2/installing_software.md

-# Getting started: configuring your computer to run R/Rstudio, python/Jupyter Lab, and Matlab
+# Getting started: configuring your computer to run R, Python, and Matlab

-## R and Rstudio
+## R and RStudio
 Unlike many other types of software, you may have installed previously, R and Rstudio work together to bring you one coherent experience.
 The way I like to think about this is that R is the airplane and Rstudio is the run-way / airport.